kcsoc/retreat_presentation/index.md

 Our spiritual teacher is the ocean of mercy, the friend of the poor, and the lord of the devotees.
 O Lokanatha Goswami!
 O master!
 Be merciful unto me.
 Give me the shade of your lotus feet.
 Your fame is spread all over the three worlds.

 ---NEW SLIDE---

+### Guru Puja (separate)

+---

+sri-guru-charana-padma, kevala-bhakati-sadma\
+bando mui savadhana mate

+jahara prasade bhai, e bhava toriya jai\
+krishna-prapti hoy jaha haite

+---

+The lotus feet of our spiritual teacher are the abode of pure devotional service.
+I bow down to his lotus feet with great awe and reverance.
+It is through the grace of our spiritual teacher that we can cross over this material existence and attain love of Krishna.

+---

+guru-mukha-padma-vakya, chittete koriya aikya,\
+ar na koriho mane asha

+sri-guru-charane rati, ei se uttama-gati\
+je prasade pure sarva asha

+---

+My only wish is to have my consciousness purified by the words emanating from the spiritual teacher's lotus mouth.
+Attachment to his lotus feet is the perfection that fulfills all desires.

+---

+chakhu-dan dilo jei, janme janme prabhu sei\
+divya jnan hride prokashito

+prema-bhakti jaha hoite, avidya vinasha jate\
+vede gay jahara charito

+---

+The spiritual teacher opens my darkened eyes and fills my heart with transcendental knowledge.
+He is my Lord birth after birth.
+From him ecstatic love emanates; by him ignorance is destroyed.
+The Vedic scriptures sing of his character.

+---

+sri-guru karuna-sindhu, adhama janara bandhu\
+lokanath lokera jivana

+ha ha prabhu koro doya, deho more pada-chaya\
+ebe jasha ghusuk tribhuvana

+---

+Our spiritual teacher is the ocean of mercy, the friend of the poor, and the lord of the devotees.
+O Lokanatha Goswami!
+O master!
+Be merciful unto me.
+Give me the shade of your lotus feet.
+Your fame is spread all over the three worlds.

+---NEW SLIDE---